evently-cloud/site/src/tutorial.md

 This command will register an event type called `temperature-recorded` with the `thermostat` entity.
 We will be using this event type during the tutorial.

-To see what event types have been registered, read the `registry/entities` resource:
+To see what event types have been registered, read the `registry/entities` resource.
+Your access token gains you access to your own entities:

 ```shell
 curl https://preview.evently.cloud/registry/entities \